Introduction

 Population growth and climate change will significantly influence the protein balance by 2050, potentially leading to food and feed protein source diversification [3].

 The EPRS and other authorities analyzed the potential of alternative proteins to address food insecurity and environmental impact in the future.
-While data on their current use is limited, these emerging options hold promise [3].
+While on their current use is limited, these emerging options hold promise [3].
 To facilitate a shift to alternative proteins, challenges to their adoption must be addressed by policymakers, governments and the private sector [2,5].

 Sources